 The kids will stay more engaged than if you try to do a similar activity for two or three days in a row.
 You’ll hear less of the whiny “Not Again…” if it’s been a few days since you’ve attempted a specific activity.

 Family Travel Tip #16: Schedule Quiet Time

 Naptime in our house evolved into quiet time.
-Quiet time is one hour every day where everyone does their own activities quietly.
-No screentime is allowed.
+Quiet time is one hour every day when everyone does their own activities quietly.
+No screen time is allowed.
 The kids can read books, play quietly with toys, nap, or write in a journal, but it has to be alone.

-I’m a bit of an introvert- I need time where no one is asking me for anything or needs an argument settled or a timer set for sharing anything.
+I’m a bit of an introvert- I need time when no one is asking me for anything or needs an argument settled or a timer set for sharing anything.